Train at birch psychology

 Birch provides specialized training in trauma focused therapy with recently arrived individuals and families (new immigrants, asylee seekers).
 Specialized training includes grief/loss, trauma focused therapy and other areas of expertise.

-We have an adolescent and adult track, as well as a generalist (child and adult) track.
-We offer biweekly didactic training on a variety of topics, as well as group consultation meetings, and further supervision/training by licensed psychologists and post doc fellows.
+The training program offers biweekly didactic training on a variety of topics, as well as group consultation meetings, and further supervision/training by licensed psychologists and post doc fellows.
 Otherwise, supervision is provided on an individual basis by each clinician’s primary supervisor.

 Doctoral Students